chevereto/v4-admin/settings/ip-bans.md

 ### Description

-A brief description about the category.
-It will be used in the `<meta name="description">` tag for the category page.
+A brief description about the IP ban (e.g. the reason for the ban).

 | Type   | Accepted |
 | ------ | -------- |